Nautilus704/MSI-X570-Tomahawk-Wifi-Ventura/README.md

 ## Ryzentosh - Opencore EFI for MSI MAG X570 TOMAHAWK WIFI

+## I have shared this EFI as an EXAMPLE, do not copy and paste it and expect it to work.
+Make your own based on this.

 ![](screenshot/about.png)

 Basic EFI folder to run macOS Ventura on a MSI MAG X570 TOMAHAWK WIFI motherboard